Skip to content

 Fictophilia Mental Health

-A condition known as fictophilia makes a person experience strong desires, romantic feelings, and even sexual attraction for a fictional character.
+A condition known as fictophilia makes a person experience strong desires, romantic feelings, and sexual attraction for a fictional character.
 It differs from basic admiration and resembles real-world infatuation more.

 There have been cases where people, sometimes humorously and other times more seriously, profess a strong attraction to a fictional character.
-It turns out that there is a name for this phenomenon, and a surprisingly large number of individuals really experience it.
+It turns out that there is a name for this phenomenon, and a surprisingly large number of individuals experience it.
+A disorder called fictophilia (Fictophilia Mental Health) causes someone to feel romantic feelings, intense cravings, and even sexual attraction for a fictional figure

 Get Help.
 Get Better.
 Get Your Life Back.